Agile-Quant: Activation-Guided Quantization for Faster Inference of LLMs on the Edge: Conclusions and Limitations

 \section{Conclusions and Limitations}

 In this paper, we propose \M, an activation-guided quantization framework for popular LLMs, and design an end-to-end accelerator on multiple edge devices.
-Considering the hardware profiling and activation analysis, we introduce the quantization strategy on model weights and activations.
-We also implement the activation-aware token pruning to enhance the activation quantization.
-Finally, we introduce the SIMD-based 4-bit multiplier and efficient TRIP matrix multiplication to implement the accelerator for LLMs on Android CPU and Raspberry Pi, reaching up to 2.55x speedup.
-Our next step is to explore the lower-bit LLMs and design the multiple lower-bit multipliers (2,3-bits) on edge processors to proceed with AI democratization.
+We introduce the quantization strategy on model weights and activations, and we import token pruning to optimize quantization.
+We introduce SIMD-based 4-bit multiplier and efficient TRIP matrix multiplication to achieve the 2.55x speedup on hardware devices.
+Our next step is to explore lower-bit LLMs and design multiple lower-bit multipliers.